The ‘Seinfeld’ cast met 30 years ago: All the ways the show makes us cringe

 3. The Puerto Rican Day Parade

 We won’t delve into all the recent awfulness that’s been done to Puerto Rico in the past year because you hopefully know everything about it already and it’s bleak.
-It also makes the episode where Kramer stomps on a flaming Puerto-Rican flag and incites a riot all the more difficult to endure considering how fraught relations currently are between mainland USA and Puerto Rico.
+This episode is where Kramer stomps on a flaming Puerto-Rican flag and incites a riot all the more difficult to endure considering how fraught relations currently are between mainland USA & Puerto Rico.

 The episode was so controversial when it initially aired that it was almost pulled from programming and NBC had to release an official apology.